This post may contain affiliate links. Please read our disclosure policy.

-These pumpkin herb dinner rolls will make the perfect addition to your Thanksgiving dinner table, or perhaps make my Spiced Pumpkin Dinner Rolls for the fam and save the browned butter goodness for Friendsgiving.
+These pumpkin herb dinner rolls will make the perfect addition to your Thanksgiving dinner table, or perhaps make my Pumpkin Spice Rolls for the fam and save the browned butter goodness for Friendsgiving.
 Whatever you do, please don’t limit them to one day a year.
 They deserve to shine all season long!
 There is nothing like one of these rolls slathered with homemade maple butter to warm the soul.

 Table of Contents

 - Why use a sponge in Pumpkin Herb Dinner Rolls?

 - Can I make these pumpkin herb dinner rolls into loaves instead?

 - What can you do with leftover pumpkin herb dinner rolls?